segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 ## Benefits of AWS S3 (Actions) vs AWS S3 Classic
 The traditional AWS S3 Classic destination enabled the storage of raw logs containing data Segment received, directly into your S3 bucket.
-While this provided a straightforward data storage solution, users often needed to implement additional processing to standardize or transform these logs for downstream analytics or integrations.
+While this provided a straightforward data storage solution, users often needed to implement additional processing to standardize or transform these logs (in JSON format) for downstream analytics or integrations.

 The AWS S3 (Actions) destination enhances this capability by introducing configurable options to format and structure event data prior to storage.
 This new approach offers several key benefits: